 For other skin problems that look like blood blisters:

-- Prevent access and trauma to the affected area without putting pressure on it.
-An e-collar or loose t-shirt covering it can prevent your dog from licking and scratching.
+1. Prevent your dog from damaging the area.
+An e-collar or loose t-shirt covering it can prevent your dog from licking and scratching and causing more damage to the lesions.

-- Monitor the affected area once or twice daily and note any changes in size, shape, color.
-Taking photos to show the vet can be helpful especially if the area is changing in appearance.
+2. Monitor the affected area once or twice daily and note any changes in size, shape, or color.
+Taking photos to show the vet can be helpful, especially if the area is changing in appearance.

 Learn more about common dog skin issues and diseases.